apache/hudi/rfc/rfc-51/rfc-51.md

 ### Index Management(Generation & Update)
-In lucene based record level index, we mainly use inverted index to speed up record lookup, inverted index stores a mapping from doc id set to specific value.
+In lucene based secondary index, we mainly use inverted index to speed up record lookup, inverted index stores a mapping from doc id set to specific value.
 Now, we simply explain the whole concept with an example.
-Let's assume we have a ``test`` table in our hoodie dataset, here is what the table will look like:
+Let's assume we have a ``test`` table with column 'msg' and 'sender' in our hoodie dataset, here is what the table will look like:

 | msg               | sender |